FilipeGorodscy/CPS630-Assignment2/README.md

 in order to create the build folder.
 You will need to rename this folder to "react" and paste it into the htdocs folder inside your XAMPP folder.

-Naow the app is ready to be viewed!
+Now the app is ready to be viewed!